Once a request has passed through the Cloudflare network, how soon are the logs available?

 When pulling or pushing logs, I occasionally come across a time period with no data, even though I’m sure my domain received requests at that time.
 Is this normal?

 Yes, this is normal.
 The time period for which you pull or receive logs is based on our processing time, not the time the requests passed through our network.
 If you receive an empty response, it does not mean there were no requests during that time period.
 It just means we did not process any logs for your domain during that time.

 Can I receive logs in a format other than JSON?

 Currently not.
 Talk to your account manager or Cloudflare Support if you’re interested in other formats and we’ll consider them for the future.

 Logpush is designed to retry in case of errors.
 If your destination is temporarily unavailable, we’ll keep trying until it’s online again and the logs are received.
 We’ll also automatically catch up, so that you don’t miss any logs.
-However, if we persistently receive errors from your destination for 7 days, we’ll take that as a sign that it’s permanently unavailable and disable your push job.
+However, if we persistently receive errors from your destination, we’ll take that as a sign that it’s permanently unavailable and disable your push job.
 It can always be re-enabled later.

 No, Logpush only pushes the logs once as they become available, and is unable to backfill.
 However, the logs are stored for a period of at least 72 hours and can be downloaded using the Logpull API.

 How long are logs retained?

 Cloudflare makes logs available for at least 3 days and up to 7 days.
 If you need your logs for a longer time period, download and store them locally.

 I’m asking for logs for the time window of 16:10-16:13.
 However, the timestamps in the logs show requests that are before this time period.
 Why does that happen?